carlitoselmago/pyDMXController/README.md

 # pyDMXController
 A simple DMX python controller for both Enttec USB PRO and the cheap FTDI FT232R controllers

-How to init the class, addapt the port to your setup
+Adapt the port route to your setup

 ## For Enttec DMX USB Pro
 ```